Parzival: Legacy

-Scholarly debates
+Scholarship

 Two details of the romance have given rise to speculation among scholars.
-The first is Wolfram's claim at the end of book 2 that he doesn't know the alphabet: is he being ironic, or could the original poem have been composed as part of an oral tradition?
+The first is Wolfram's claim at the end of Book II that he does not know the alphabet: is he being ironic, or could the original poem have been composed as part of an oral tradition?
 The second is Wolfram's claim to be following a lost Arabic manuscript by a descendant of Solomon that was discovered by a certain Kyot.
 Although the claims of Wolfram's narrator about this source may be dubious, some critics have maintained that the knowledge about the Orient that is shown throughout the text suggests he may well have worked from at least one Oriental source.